 - 1. This is an action under the Freedom of Information Act, 5 U.S.C. § 552, to order the production of Central Intelligence Agency (CIA) files about the unlawful diversion of U.S. government-owned weapons-grade uranium from the Nuclear Materials and Equipment Corporation (NUMEC) into the clandestine Israeli nuclear weapons program which the Defendant Central Intelligence Agency has improperly withheld from the Plaintiff. - 2.
-This court has jurisdiction over this action pursuant to 5 U.S.C. § 552(a)(4)(B). - 3.
-The Plaintiff has a legal right under FOIA to obtain the information he seeks, and there is no legal basis for the denial by Defendant CIA of said right.
+This court has jurisdiction over this action pursuant to 5 U.S.C. § 552(a)(4)(B).

-- 4. Plaintiff, Grant F. Smith, is an author and public interest researcher and founder of the Institute for Research: Middle Eastern Policy, Inc. (IRmep) and is the requester of the records which Defendant is now withholding.
+- 3. The Plaintiff has a legal right under FOIA to obtain the information he seeks, and there is no legal basis for the denial by Defendant CIA of said right. - 4.
+Plaintiff, Grant F. Smith, is an author and public interest researcher and founder of the Institute for Research: Middle Eastern Policy, Inc. (IRmep) and is the requester of the records which Defendant is now withholding.
 Smith's FOIA, mandatory declassification review (MDR) and Interagency Security Classification Appeals Panel (ISCAP) generated releases, research and analysis have been published in The Washington Report on Middle East Affairs, The Wall Street Journal, Antiwar.com, The Washington Examiner, Mint Press News, LobeLog, the Bulletin of the Atomic Scientists, Military.com, The Jewish Daily Forward, Business Insider, and Courthouse News Service.
 They have been carried on broadcast outlets such as C-SPAN, public and commercial U.S. radio stations as well as foreign outlets like the BBC and RT.
 Plaintiff originally requested this information for use in vital public interest research into how nuclear weapons related know-how, material and technology have been unlawfully diverted into Israeli entities conducting clandestine nuclear weapons-related research and development while undermining the Nuclear Non-Proliferation Treaty and the Symington and Glenn Amendments to the 1961 US Foreign Assistance Act.
 He is the author of the 2012 book Divert!
 NUMEC, Zalman Shapiro and the Diversion of US.
-Weapons-Grade Uranium into the Israeli Nuclear Weapons Program. - 5.
-According to a U.S. Department of Energy year 2000 report, the Nuclear Materials and Equipment Corporation (NUMEC), though defunct, retains the highest pre-1986 "materials unaccounted for" losses of any government-contractor nuclear processing facility
+Weapons-Grade Uranium into the Israeli Nuclear Weapons Program.

-&lt;sup>1 "Did Israel steal bomb-grade uranium from the United States?"
+1 "Did Israel steal bomb-grade uranium from the United States?"
 Victor Gilinsky and Roger J. Mattson, Bulletin of the Atomic Scientists, April 17, 2014 http://thebulletin.org/did-israel-steal-bomb-grade-uranium-united-states7056

-NUMEC processed scarce government-supplied, unique, highly enriched uranium into fuel for the U.S. Navy, receiving over 22 tons of weapons-grade U-235.
-Through 1968 more than 330 kilograms of highly enriched uranium disappeared from NUMEC.
-In 1968, Israel's top spy Rafael Eitan visited the plant with his team of Israeli intelligence operatives under false pretenses at the invitation of the plant's president, Zalman Shapiro.
+5. According to a U.S. Department of Energy year 2001 report, the Nuclear Materials and Equipment Corporation (NUMEC), though defunct, retains the highest pre-1986 "materials unaccounted for" losses of any government-contractor nuclear processing facility in the United States.2 According to a declassified GAO report, Apollo, Pennsylvania based NUMEC processed scarce government-supplied, unique, highly enriched uranium into fuel for the U.S. Navy, receiving over 22 tons of weapons-grade U-235.
+Through 1968 more than 330 kilograms of highly enriched uranium disappeared from NUMEC.3 In 1968, Israel's top spy Rafael Eitan visited the plant with his team of Israeli intelligence operatives under false pretenses at the invitation of the plant's president, Zalman Shapiro.
 Information about this visit became part of the FBI investigative file on NUMEC.
-(Exhibit 1) 1968 was the year of highest NUMEC losses.
-The plant only returned to normal industry-level losses soon after the Atomic Energy Agency engineered a buyout, termination of Israel joint-ventures, and transfer of top executives.
+(Exhibit 1) 1968 was the year of highest NUMEC losses.4 The plant only returned to normal industry-level losses soon after the Atomic Energy Agency engineered a buyout, termination of Israel joint-ventures, and transfer of top executives.5

-6. According to lengthy investigations by the Federal Bureau of Investigation, the earliest demanded by the CIA, NUMEC was unique among U.S. government nuclear contractors in its formal and informal ties to Israel and Israel's clandestine nuclear weapons operatives and front organizations.
-Many FBI files are now in the public domain.
+6. According to lengthy investigations by the Federal Bureau of Investigation, one of which was demanded by the CIA, NUMEC was unique among U.S. government nuclear contractors in its formal and informal ties to Israel and Israel's clandestine nuclear weapons operatives and front organizations.
+Many FBI files are now in the public domain.6 NUMEC